-For technical issues, all faculty and students can call the Turnitin Support line.
+For technical issues, all faculty and students can call the Turnitin Support line at (510) 764-7600

 For general questions and help getting started with Turnitin, reach out to the Academic Technology department.

 How Does It Work?

-Turnitin can be enabled for assignments in Classes (Brightspace).
-An Originality Report is generated for each individual student submission.
-The Turnitin Assignment Inbox can synchronize with the Classes Grades tool, so instructors can review and grade submissions all in one place.
+Turnitin can be enabled for assignments in Brightspace/CLASSES.
+A Similarity Report is generated for each individual student submission.
+The Turnitin Assignment Inbox can synchronize with the Brightspace/CLASSES Grades tool, so instructors can review and grade submissions all in one place.

 - Include a syllabus statement notifying students that Turnitin will be used as an assessment tool and make your plagiarism policy clear from the onset of your course.